Accelerated Nonnegative Tensor Completion via Integer Programming: Numerical Experiments

 \subsection{Experiments with Increasing Tensor Order}

-The second set of problems is tensors with increasing tensor order, each dimension $r_i = 10$ for $i=1,\dots,p$, and $n=10,000$ samples.
-The results are in Table \ref{inc-order} of Appendix 2 and plotted in Figure \ref{fig:second_set}.
-All variants achieve almost the same NMSE as the original algorithm on each problem, which shows that they maintain the same theoretical guarantee as the original algorithm.
-Among versions 1, 2, 3, and 7 (i.e. when four techniques are applied individually), only version 1 has a significantly lower mean and median computation time than the original algorithm for each problem.
-Other versions have unclear computation time changes due to uncertainty.
-Among all the versions, version 1 or version 8 has the lowest mean and median computation time for each problem except for the $10^{\times 8}$ tensor problem.
-Thus, we claim versions 1 and 8 are the \textit{best} to use for this set of problems.
+The second set of problems is tensors with increasing tensor order, with each dimension $r_i = 10$ for $i=1,\dots,p$, and $n=10,000$ samples.
+The results are in Table \ref{inc-order} of Appendix \hyperref[sec:app2]{2}, and the arithmetic mean and median computation time is plotted in Figure \ref{fig:second_set}.
+Among all the versions, version 1 (Index + Pattern) and version 8 (BPCG + Index + Pattern) has the lowest mean and median computation time for each problem except for the $10^{\times 8}$ tensor problem.
+Thus, we claim versions 1 (Index + Pattern) and 8 (BPCG + Index + Pattern) are the \textit{best} to use for this set of problems.

-For the $10^{\times 8}$ tensor problem, version 5 has the lowest median computation time.
-We observe that its median computation time is much lower than its mean computation time, and the same thing happens to other versions that involve NAG.
+For the $10^{\times 8}$ tensor problem, version 5 (NAG + Index + Pattern) has the lowest median computation time.
+We observe that its median computation time is much lower than its mean computation time, and the same occurs with other versions involving NAG.
 The maximum computation time of these versions is also much higher than other versions.
-This was due to that AltMin failed to solve the weak-separation oracle, and the Gurobi solver was called to solve the time-consuming integer programming problem (\ref{IntProgProb}) for some problems.
+This is due to the fact that, in certain cases, AltMin failed to solve the weak-separation oracle, and the Gurobi solver was needed to solve the time-consuming integer programming problem (\ref{IntProgProb}).